-HOISTING AND CONVEYING EQUIPMENT (Continued) Molnorails (Continued) arree systems can be 19 create interve, 29 chain arree, or 3) hand operation.
-The drive can be direct drive or geared to drive wheels.
-Suggested operating speeds are specified in CMAA, including design factors (e.g., wheel speed, load factors), and hoist/trolley/bridge speeds.
+HOISTING AND CONVEYING EQUIPMENT (Continued) Molnorails (Continued) Trolley drive systems can be 1) electric motor, 2) chain drive, or 3) hand operation.
+The drive can be direct drive or geared to drive wheels. peeds Suggested operating speeds are specified in CMAA, including design factors (e.g., wheel speed, load factors), and hoist/trolley/bridge speeds.
 Speeds are a function of the distance to travel and the service.
 Maintenance cranes are usually slow speed to facilitate assembly and disassembly of machines and equipment.
 Heavy duty cranes are usually higher speed, to optimize duty cycles.
 Bridge and trolley drives are often provided with "soft-start" capability to allow slow starts and "inching" movements.
-Also, variable speed drives are used in this application, to allow high traverse speeds and slow speeds on pickup and delivery. standards for cranes and monorails. • Data Sheets CMAA provides recommended crane inquiry sheets, including clearance diagrams, as part of the specification.
+Also, variable speed drives are used in this application, to allow high traverse speeds and slow speeds on pickup and delivery. ccessories Provisions must be made for the following items on bridge cranes: Central lubrication points should be provided, to allow maintenance.
+Usually three points are established - one at each end truck and one at the trolley area lubrication point.
+Grease tubing is run from these - points to individual bearings and sliding surfaces.
+Walkways, toe guards, and handrails should be provided, both on top of the crane girders as well as adjacent to the festoon or cable drum areas (if provided).
+Also, some form of access door should be provided on cranes that are accessed from below.
+This door should be designed to provide spring closure, and not interfere with crane operation.
+Provide instructions on how to load test cranes prior to service, as well as providing guidelines for safe operation of cranes.
+Load test weights shall be provided and maintained onsite for periodic testing.
+The ANSI standards B30.11, 16, and 17 also provide general safety n standards for cranes and monorails. ata Sheets • CMAA provides recommended crane inquiry sheets, including clearance diagrams, as part of the specification.
 Data should be provided, as part of the supplementary specifications, on the following items of information: Number, of cranes Capacity Required hook lift CMAA class Service information (duty cycle, lifts per hour, material handled, indoor/outdoor location, etc.) Method of control (cab, floor, radio, pendant, etc.) Electrification (busbar, festoon, reel) In addition, a clearance diagram is usually provided.
 CMAA provides recommended types of diagrams, as do most crane suppliers.